 How Mindfulness-Based Programs Work to Improve Students’ Academic Performance

-By Karen Alexander
+By Karen Alexander, guest contributor

 Student levels of stress and depression have been climbing at an alarming rate, and science is showing the negative effects of such states of mind and emotions on learning.
 With a persistent national achievement gap, adverse childhood experiences (ACEs) affecting almost half of US children, and a staggering 52% national rise in adolescent major depressive episodes from 2005 to 2017, more states and school districts are recognizing the need for a holistic view of education and to pay attention to the connections between trauma, stress, and learning.